Dennis Miller

-Dennis Michael Miller (born November 3, 1953) is an American political commentator, stand-up comedian, talk show host, actor, writer, and former sportscaster.
+Dennis Michael Miller (born November 3, 1953) is an American political commentator, stand-up comedian, talk show host, writer, actor and former sportscaster.

 Miller was a cast member on the NBC sketch comedy series Saturday Night Live from 1985 to 1991, and he subsequently hosted a string of his own talk shows on HBO, CNBC, and also in syndication.
 From 2007 to 2015, Miller hosted a daily, three-hour, self-titled talk radio program, nationally syndicated by Westwood One.
 On March 9, 2020, Dennis Miller + One show, launched on RT America.
 It ran twice-weekly and featured celebrity interviews.

-Miller is listed as 21st on Comedy Central's 100 greatest stand-up comedians of all time, and was ranked as the best host of SNL's Weekend Update by Vulture.com.
+In 2004, Miller was listed as 21st on Comedy Central's 100 greatest stand-up comedians of all time.
+He was ranked as the best host of SNL's Weekend Update by Vulture.

 Early life

 Miller was born in Pittsburgh and grew up in the suburb of Castle Shannon.
 He is of Scottish descent.
 Miller's parents separated and he was raised by his mother, Norma who was a dietitian at a Baptist nursing home.
 Miller is reluctant to speak about his father, usually just saying he "moved on when I was very young."
-He is the oldest of five children and in his early life often looked after the rest of his siblings.
+He is the oldest of five children.

 Miller attended Saint Anne School, a Catholic elementary school.
-Growing up he was shy.
-His childhood pastimes included street football, backyard baseball, basketball at St. Anne's, and quite a bit of television.
-At St. Anne's he managed the Catholic Youth Organization basketball team for boys 15–16 years old.
+At St. Anne's, he managed the Catholic Youth Organization basketball team for boys 15–16 years old.

 His first inspiration to pursue a comedy career came when as a child he was taken to see comedian Kelly Monteith at a Pittsburgh club.
-After the show Monteith was kind enough to answer the young Miller's questions about being a comedian, leaving him thinking "Man, I'm going to work hard at this... seems like fun."
+After the show, Monteith was kind enough to answer the young Miller's questions about being a comedian.
+Two other early influences were Jonathan Winters and Tim Conway.

 Miller went to Keystone Oaks High School.
-His two earliest childhood comedy heroes were Jonathan Winters and Tim Conway.
-By high school he had already developed a reputation for humor.
 At Keystone Oaks, Miller was a member of the Physical Fitness Club, and in his senior year he worked on the Keynote newspaper and served on the student council, but lost his bid for senior class president.

-During his senior year, he served as co-emcee for the Keystone Oaks May Pageant, themed "Once Upon A Rumble Seat".
-Despite Miller's reputation for humor, his actual personality at this time was one that was reserved, lacking self-confidence, and hidden under a layer of comedy.
+By high school, he had already developed a reputation for humor.
+Despite this, his actual personality at this time was one that was reserved, lacking self-confidence, and hidden under a layer of comedy.
 He graduated from high school in 1971 with the intent of studying to become a sports writer.